relekang/setup-eslint-config/readme.md

 * vue - is vue a dependency or dev dependency
 * react - is react a dependency or dev dependency
 * prettier - is prettier a dependency or dev dependency
+* jest - is jest a dependency or dev dependency

 Create a file like the following example, and then add it to bin in `package.json`.